filosoho/test-auth-1/README.md

 ## API Endpoints

+GET /api

+- Responds with a list of available endpoints

+GET /api/users

+- Responds with a list of users

 GET /api/topics

 - Responds with a list of topics

-GET /api
+GET /api/articles

-- Responds with a list of available endpoints
+- Responds with a list of articles

+GET /api/articles (queries)

+- Allows articles to be filtered and sorted

+GET /api/articles/:article_id (comment count)

+- Adds a comment count to the response when retrieving a single article

 GET /api/articles/:article_id

 - Responds with a single article by article_id

-GET /api/articles

-- Responds with a list of articles

 GET /api/articles/:article_id/comments